Gross income consists of all forms of taxable income (e.g. income from employment, investment, rental real estate).

 Listed shares are shares listed on Japanese or foreign stock exchanges and government bonds, etc. Unlisted shares are shares other than listed shares indicated above.

-In principle, dividends are either taxed at (i) graduated rates after being aggregated with other sources of income or (ii) separately from other sources of income; however, certain capital losses may be used to absorb dividend income (see Losses in the Deductions section for more information).
-If paid onshore, dividends are subject to withholding tax (WHT).
-Dividends paid by corporations listed on an exchange are opt to be taxed at a flat rate of 20.315% (i.e. 15.315% national tax and 5% local inhabitant’s tax).
+In principle, dividends are taxed at graduated rates after being aggregated with other sources of income, however, dividend paid by corporations listed on an exchange are opt to be taxed separately from other sources of income at a flat rate of 20.315% (i.e. 15.315% national tax and 5% local inhabitant's tax).
+Certain capital losses may be used to absorb dividend income (see Losses in the Deductions section for more information).
+If paid by Japanese corporations, dividends are subject to withholding tax (WHT).

 Interest on domestic bank deposits and/or certain designated financial instruments is taxed separately from other income and is subject to 20.315% WHT (i.e. 15.315% national tax and 5% local inhabitant’s tax) if paid onshore.
 Interest paid by offshore financial institutions is taxed at graduated rates.
 Interest on bonds listed on an exchange is taxed at a flat rate of 20.315% (i.e. 15.315% national tax and 5% local inhabitant’s tax).

 Rental income consists of gross rents received in connection with the letting of real estate to either an individual or commercial tenant.
 To arrive at the taxable amount, any allowable expenses and depreciation are deducted from the gross income.
-To the extent a taxpayer has a net rental loss, this loss can be used to offset other types of income.
+To the extent a taxpayer has a net rental loss excluding loss generated from offshore real estate, this loss can be used to offset other types of income.
 Note that mortgage interest payments allocable to the ownership of land can’t be used to offset other types of non-rental income.

 Assuming the non-resident does not have a permanent establishment (PE) in Japan, a non-resident’s income from Japan-source interest, dividends, rental income, and royalties is generally subject to tax at a rate of 20.42% (15.315% in the case of interest on bank deposits and/or certain designated financial instruments) or lower treaty rates through WHT at source.
 A tax return is subsequently required to be filed to report rental income and determine the final tax liability.